truenas/documentation/content/CORE/Storage/Pools/StorageEncryption.md

 Use the **Force unmount** option only if you are certain no one is currently accessing the dataset.
 Click the **Confirm** checkbox to check-mark it and click **LOCK**, and then click **LOCK**.
-A confirmation window diplays indicating the dataset is locked and the unlock icon changes to a locked icon.
+A confirmation window displays indicating the dataset is locked and the unlock icon changes to a locked icon.

 {{< hint info >}}
 You *cannot* use locked datasets.